Privacy Policy

 1. Introduction

-MyCPACRM ("we", "us", "our") is a client relationship management platform designed for Canadian accounting and tax filing firms.
-We are committed to protecting the personal information entrusted to us by our users and their clients in accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA) and applicable provincial privacy legislation.
+MyCPACRM ("we", "us", "our") is a client relationship management platform designed for accounting and tax filing firms across the United States and Canada.
+We are committed to protecting the personal information entrusted to us by our users and their clients in accordance with the privacy laws of both jurisdictions.

 2. Accountability